ArthurVankeirsbilck/thesis-control-strategies/README.md

 ![Alt text](Images/Results_peakreduction_Go3.png)
 ![Alt text](Images/Results_peakreduction_Go4.png)

 The graph below also shows a feature that has not yet been added in the python test environment.
 Namely danymic peak target selection.
 If for some reason (battery depleted, too high consumption causing the battery to be unable to handle the peak) a quarter peak cannot be lowered to the target, the remaining days of that month will have the target raised to that peak.
 This is because the customer will already be paying this peak, of course it remains desirable to peakshave at that limit, preventing the further increase of the cost.
+This occurance can be observed between 02/27 and 02/28.

 ![Alt text](Images/Results_peakreduction_Go5.png)